jkulawik/blog/_drafts/discord-alternative.md

 Note that this issue might be resolved already.
 * Custom emoji: yes
 * Self-hosting: no
-* Pricing: free, with some premium features behind a paywall
+* Pricing: free, with a few minor premium features which incentivize donations
 * Other: supports message pinning

 PS.
 Telegram has some crazy stuff going on behind the scenes.